Lavdrim Muhaxheri: Militant activity

 Arriving in Syria in late 2012, he joined the Syrian Civil War as a mujahid and became a leader of a unit of ethnic Albanian mujahideen, connected to the al-Nusra Front.
 He returned to Kosovo in 2013, and was present at the 2013 Ramadan festival, as part of the Islamic Community of Kosova, in Kačanik, as evidenced by photographs.
 He then returned to Syria the same year, becoming a mujahideen leader of the Islamic State of Iraq and the Levant (ISIL, or IS), directly reporting to IS caliph Abu al-Baghdadi, leading a platoon of ethnic Albanian fighters.
-Muhaxheri is a link between the IS and ethnic Albanians in Albania, Kosovo, and Macedonia.
+Muhaxheri was a link between the IS and ethnic Albanians in Albania, Kosovo, and Macedonia.
 Some 500 ethnic Albanians from the Western Balkans fight for the IS, out of whom 232 are from Kosovo (May 2015).
-Muhaxheri has been described as an "intelligent and an experienced military strategist".
+Muhaxheri was described as an "intelligent and an experienced military strategist".

 In October 2013, Muhaxheri appeared in a video calling Albanians to join their fight.
 In the IS propaganda film Clanging of the Swords IV, he is seen alongside other Albanians from Albania, Macedonia, Kosovo, brandishing a sword and then destroying their passports.
 The film, posted on 17 May 2014, is an "extremely violent hour-long film", whose "production style is reminiscent of Hollywood blockbusters".

 On 29 July 2014, Muhaxheri uploaded photos to a Facebook page where he is seen beheading an unidentified young man in Syria.
 In an interview with the Albanian daily "Dita", posted on 2 August 2014, Muhaxheri said that the man was a 19-year-old spy, and that he had acted according to the Quran.
 On 15 August 2014, Interpol received an international warrant request from Kosovo authorities.